manish-garodia/manish-garodia/projects/dba-essentials-test/remove-db/intro-deinstall/intro-deinstall.md

 ### Objectives

 In this workshop, you will learn how to use the *deinstall* command to remove Oracle Database from your host.
-During database removal, *deinstall* will delete the Oracle home and the Oracle Database components along with uninstalling the database software.
+During database removal, *deinstall* will delete the Oracle home and the Oracle Database components along with removing the database software.

 **Note:** If you have any user data in Oracle base or Oracle home locations, then `deinstall` deletes this data also.
 To safeguard your data and files, move them outside Oracle base and Oracle home before running `deinstall`.